ShivamGS/ShivamGS/README.md

 ## 💡 What Drives Me

-I get a rush from **building things from scratch** and watching them evolve into something that actually works.
+I get a adrenaline rush from **building things from scratch** and watching them evolve into something that actually works.
 Spent nights debugging Lambda functions and redesigning schemas not because I had to, but because **solving hard problems is genuinely fun** for me.

-I'm not interested in just pushing tickets,I want to understand the **why** behind what we're building.
+I'm not interested in just pushing commits,I want to understand the **why** behind what we're building.
 Give me a whiteboard, a complex problem, and some coffee, and I'll lose track of time.

 Honestly, I just love the craft of it.
 The satisfaction of writing code that's not just functional, but clean and elegant.